Accenture/mercury-composable/guides/CHAPTER-8.md

 Typically, a service mesh system uses a "side-car" to sit next to the application container in the same POD to provide service discovery and network proxy services.

-Kafka is a network event stream system.
-We have implemented libraries for a few "cloud connectors" to support Kafka, Hazelcast and enterprise service bus (ESB) such as TIBCO and ActiveMQ.

 Instead of using a side-car proxy, the system maintains a distributed routing table in each application instance.
 When a function requests the service of another function which is not in the same memory space, the "cloud.connector" module will bridge the event to the peer application through a network event system like Kafka.